A good filtration system for a pool or spa depends on your ability to properly size and select the filter.

 7. LIMIT THE FILTER RATE AND ADJUST THE FILTER AREA

-In many cities and counties, filter rates on pools are regulated.
-NSF International sets maximum filter rates to ensure effective filtration because the faster the water passes through the medium, the less effectively it is cleaned.
+Filter rates on pools are regulated in many locations.
+The National Sanitation Foundation sets maximum filter rates to ensure effective filtration because the faster the water passes through the medium, the less effectively it is cleaned.

 Filter rate ceilings are imposed most often for commercial facilities.
 If this is the case where you live, you may have to compensate by selecting a model with a larger filter area.
 By doing so, you can achieve the same flow rate without exceeding the maximum filter rate.

 8. SELECT THE CORRECT FILTER

 Taking all the above calculations and factors into consideration, you’re now ready to select the proper filter for your particular pool.